mikf/gallery-dl/CONTRIBUTING.md

 + Pull Requests should come from your work-in-progress branch and could be associated with an issue as necessary.
 + Github Actions are in place to ensure Python compatibility and formatting.
 Specifically:
   + Python features are intended to maintain compatibility to Python 3.4 and up (beware of f-strings, walrus, etc)
-  + flake8 will cause an action to fail [beware E501 for example]
+  + flake8 will cause an action to fail (beware of E501 for example)